WoodMac: gas sector hit by coronavirus and LNG oversupply

 Despite being eclipsed in the news, the fundamentals behind the global LNG oversupply remain, according to Wood Mackenzie.

-These include strong production growth, weak Northeast Asian demand with prices as low as $2.75 per million British Thermal Unit and an increasingly saturated European gas market as TTF prices have sunk to $2.98 million British Thermal Units.
+These include strong production growth, weak Northeast Asian demand with prices as low as $2.75 per million British Thermal Unit and an increasingly saturated European gas market with TTF prices have sunk to $2.98 million British Thermal Units.

 “Prospects of any quick recovery in the latter two have been dealt a blow by the impending economic downturn many are predicting this year, leaving the only likely balancing item left – a turn down of US Gulf coast production”, Sims said.